JamieBort/Portfolio-Website/administrative/fullstack_cleanup_branch_TODO.md

     and replace the frontend directory with typescript and Svelt **goal for a later date**

 - find a library to translate my repo descriptions into Spanish.**goal for a later date**

+- Feature for my Personal dashboard: a search feature that allows me to search the LearningDirectory by phrases.